 This is a top choice air purifier for various uses and very functional ones in dealing with allergies.
-It features 3 stages of filtration; The first is the activated carbonated filter that helps in capturing and getting rid of unfriendly odors and smoke.
-The second is a true HEPA filter for collecting dust and other particles in the air, the third is a fine preliminary filter that helps dissolve bacteria, mold, and pet dander.
+It features 3 stages of filtration; The first is the activated carbonated filter that helps capture and get rid of unfriendly odors and smoke.
+The second is a true HEPA filter for collecting dust and other particles in the air; the third is a fine preliminary filter that helps dissolve bacteria, mold, and pet dander.
 This Air Purifier also features 5 buttons for easy control.
-You can also adjust the fan speed to either low, medium, and high.
+You can also adjust the fan speed to either low, medium and high.

 2. Hamilton Beach Air Purifier

 The Hamilton Beach Air Purifier is a well-built air purifier and one that is ideal for treating not only Allergies but air pollutants.
 This Air Purifier uses a HEPA filter and comes with 2 replaceable carbon filters.
-It features a permanent pre-filter, which is one of the very important features an Air Purifier should have.
-One advantage of this Air Purifier is that it does not make too much noise, the noise level is really impressive.
-It can be placed in a room up to 140 square foot rooms and you can use it vertically or horizontally as it has filters on each side.
+It features a permanent pre-filter, one of the essential features an Air Purifier should have.
+One advantage of this Air Purifier is that it does not make too much noise; the noise level is awe-inspiring.
+It can be placed in a room up to 140 square foot rooms, and you can use it vertically or horizontally as it has filters on each side.
 This Air Purifier can also be adjusted to a 3-speed level.

 3. GermGuardian AC4825 Air Purifier

 This Air Purifier is a very sophisticated one with a luxury look that will add style to your room whilst purifying and making your air safe.
 The GermGuardian Air Purifier features a HEPA filter and Charcoal filter; there is also the UV-C light technology.
 It is ideal for getting rid of dust, tobacco smoke, and pollen, and it can function in a 167 sq Feet Room.
 It is AHAM Verified, so the CADR rating has been tested and confirmed.